hkage/cookiecutter-tornado/README.md

     $ fab devserver:port=8000

-In addition to that, see the fabfile.py Script for other parameters and comands.
+In addition to that, see the fabfile.py Script for other parameters and commands.

 Using vagrant
 ---